-- 4.16.3 After January 1, 2008 a separate landscape meter shall be required to provide new water service to a property with more than 5,000 square feet of landscape irrigated with potable water.
+- 4.16.1 As stated in Section 1, it is the desire of the District to effect conservation and efficient use of water resources whenever possible, such measures being consistent with legal responsibilities to utilize the water resources of the State of California and the District.
+Without limiting standards that may otherwise apply pursuant to Section 4.1, facilities and fixtures shall meet the applicable water efficiency standards referenced in this section. - 4.16.2 Facilities for irrigation of new or existing parks, median strips, landscaped public areas or landscaped areas, lawns, or gardens surrounding single-family homes, condominiums, townhouses, apartments, and industrial parks shall be designed and installed in such a way as to meet or exceed the water efficiency requirements of any applicable local or State standards. - 4.16.3 After January 1, 2008 a separate landscape meter shall be required to provide new water service to a property with more than 5,000 square feet of landscape irrigated with potable water.
 This provision does not apply to single family residential connections, agricultural crops or landscape, or where water service has previously been provided. - 4.16.4 Recycled water is considered a water resource by the District.
-Therefore, the same restrictions shall apply for all uses of recycled water as for potable water. - 4.16.5 Rate and extent of application of water shall be controlled by the user so as to minimize run-off from the irrigated areas. - 4.16.6 All plumbing fixtures installed shall meet or exceed the applicable standards in effect at the time-of-service application.
+T, therefore, the same restrictions shall apply for all uses of recycled water as for potable water. - 4.16.5 Rate and extent of application of water shall be controlled by the user so as to minimize run-off from the irrigated areas. - 4.16.6 All plumbing fixtures installed shall meet or exceed the applicable standards in effect at the time of servicetime-of-service application.

-INTERIM WATER SERVICES 4.17
+4.17 INTERIM WATER SERVICES